 No Plastics to Fuel (keep plastics in the loop, don't destroy plastics and the planet) by CPR Inc

 Update The ACT Government has formed an Inquiry Panel to look at the health and environmental impacts of the proposed oil refinery at Hume, ACT (Australian Capital Territory).

 The oil refinery is proposed by a mining company, FOY Group, to raise funds due to their cashflow problems and suspension of trading on the ASX (Australian Stock Exchange).
 They want to truck in 200 tonnes per day of plastics from interstate and use a catalytic cracking process in 4 giant kilns (each processing 50 tonnes per day) to liquefy plastics to a sludge and then vaporise them in to diesel, petrol and liquid petroleum gas and store almost 2 million litres on the site, within 1.3km from homes.

 If this sounds like it doesn't make sense to you, you're not alone.
 The Conservation Council has published this article with commentary on the Inquiry panel and another article in their newsletter regarding the draft terms of reference not considering the huge environmental impact and undoing of the ACT's renewable targets.

-The refinery is proposed at this new location, after failing to get approval in Berkeley Vale, NSW (New South Wales, Australia) - its approvals were withdrawn, as there was a lack of empirical data for its safety and it doesn't meet the stringent targets for materials recovery (NSW does not permit or agree with the recovery of transport fuels from waste).
+The refinery is proposed at this new location, after failing to get approval in Berkeley Vale, NSW (New South Wales, Australia) - its approvals were withdrawn, as there was a lack of empirical data for its safety and it doesn't meet the stringent targets for materials recovery (NSW does not permit or agree with the recovery of transport fuels from recyclable plastics).

 Our submission and various others to the ACT Government's Environment and Planning Directorate (ACT EPD) are posted below for you to view.
 These cover the many failings of the EIS and raise serious questions requiring answers.
 We've also put together a fact sheet (2.2Mb).

 Further information on the draft EIS process is at the ACT Environment & Planning Directorate website.